-Along our journey, we have been telling our story to anyone who would hear about our amazing Heavenly Father who is close to anyone who trusts Him and who gives us the courage and the strength to live a life according to His plan and to cross over any obstacle that blocks our way!

-We have been affiliated and serving at Glad Tidings Church in Reading, PA since 1989.
+Along our journey, we have been telling our story to anyone who would hear about our amazing Heavenly Father!
+He is close to anyone who trusts Him!
+He gives us the courage and the strength we need to live a life according to His plan and He gives us the power to overcome any obstacle that blocks our way!
+Mike and I have been affiliated with and have been serving at Glad Tidings Church in Reading, PA, since 1989.

 Since the fall of Communism, we felt compelled to take the Gospel of Jesus to the people of Romania.
-Year after year we took teams all across Romania preaching the Gospel and seeing many people saved.
-Needless to say, after the revolution, Romania was lacking ministers, places of worship and leaders to help intergrate and disciple the new converts.
+Year after year we took mission teams all across Romania, preaching the Gospel and seeing many people saved.
+Needless to say, after the revolution Romania was lacking ministers, places of worship and leaders to help integrate and disciple new converts.
 Seeing this great need, we were prayed and fasted, waiting on God to show us the next step.
-When the answer came, we left behind our secular jobs in business and nursing and our three married children and grandchildren, and answered the call to full-time missions.
-We returned to Romania with the objective of planting churches, training leaders and serving in the unreached region of Southeast Romania.
-For the first two years, we worked at the Missions School where young Romanian people study to become missionaries to the unreached people groups and countries.
+When the answer finally came, we left behind our jobs, our three married children, and our grandchildren to answer the call to full-time missions.
+We returned to Romania with the objective of planting churches, training leaders, and serving in the unreached region of Southeast Romania.
+For the first two years, we worked at the Missions School where young Romanians studied to become missionaries to the unreached people groups and countries.

-Last year, we moved to the town of Baneasa, a city in the region of Dobrogea, where, on a fifty miles radius there is not one evangelical church!
-Baneasa is surrounded by tens of villages that do not have know Jesus as their Savior.
-We joined a team of church planters in the region and together we are envisioning that the entire region will be evangelized by the year 2022!
-In the southern part, we saw the need of building a ministry center in the city of Baneasa which will serve as a base of operations from where we will help reach the surrounding communities with the Gospel.
-We have already found favor with the local authorities and were offered facilities to start a medical clinic for helping the community with the medical needs.
-Through a recent medical outreach, we were able to meet and serve over 800 local people!
-Before Christmas, more than 1200 children, parents and teachers attended our Christmas outreaches in public schools and theaters.
-As a result, we are conducting services on a weekly basis in a village public school.
+Last year, we moved to Baneasa, a city in the region of Dobrogea, where there is not one evangelical church in a fifty mile radius of the city!
+Baneasa is surrounded by tens of villages that do not know Jesus as their Savior.
+We have joined a team of church planters in the region and together we are envisioning that the entire region will be evangelized by the year 2022!
+We see the need of building a ministry center in the city of Baneasa which will serve as a base of operations from where we will reach the surrounding communities with the Gospel.
+We have already found favor with the local authorities and we have been offered facilities to start a medical clinic, helping to meet the medical needs of the community.
+Through a recent medical outreach, we were able to serve over 800 local people!
+Before Christmas, more than 1200 children, parents, and teachers attended our Christmas outreaches in the public schools and theaters.
+As a result, we are now conducting services on a weekly basis in a village public school.

-The Baneasa Community Center, once is built, will help hundreds of abandoned and neglected children through feeding, literacy and after school programs, as well as adult literacy and job training, temporary shelter for trafficked victims, discipleship and ministry training.
-They will be assisted by the national leaders, students from the Missions School short term missions teams and missionary associates.
-Therefore, the ministry center will provide housing for ministry workers in the rooms assigned for this purpose.
+The Baneasa Community Center, once built, will help hundreds of abandoned and neglected children through feeding, literacy, and after school programs.
+The Center will also offer adult literacy and job training.
+The ministry center also serves as a temporary shelter for trafficked victims, discipleship and ministry training.
+Those participating in these programs will be assisted by the national leaders, students from the Missions School, short term mission teams, and missionary associates.
+The ministry center will also provide housing for ministry workers in rooms assigned for this purpose.

-The building phase will cost 150,000.00 dollars but more than the funds, we need the prayer of every missions minded partner!
-The building lot has already been purchased, the plans are already drawn, marked and approved, all is needed are the funds to build!
+The building phase will cost $150,000.00, but more than the funds we need the prayer support of every missions minded partner!
+The building lot has already been purchased, the plans are already drawn, marked and approved.
+All that is needed are the funds to build!

-Thank you for your partnership in reaching the lost of Southeast Romania!
+Thank you for your partnership in helping us to reach the lost of Southeast Romania!